catid/solinas64/README.md

 I wrote this as a challenge to see if I could find a prime field that could run as fast as a Galois field.
 This means I only needed to go far enough to implement a toy erasure code encoder.

-As an erasure code, Solinas64 will expand the input data byte by a number of bytes (as shown during benchmarking).
+As an erasure code, Solinas64 will expand the input data by a number of bytes (as shown during benchmarking).

 ## 64-bit Benchmarks

-This is comparing the gf256 library to solinas64 library for a software erasure code encoder application.
+This is comparing the gf256 library to solinas64 library for a software erasure code application.
 This is representative of the type of performance that can be achieved by using either library to implement a convolutional code.

 Main result: Solinas64 is only 2-5 times slower than gf256.